-If you want to rebuild credit, the first step is to breathe.
-Next, know that there is no such thing as fast credit repair because how long it will take to fix your credit depends on your specific situation.
-For instance, building credit takes a lot longer for someone with huge debts, bankruptcy, collection accounts and a terrible credit history than it does for someone who has just missed a payment or two.
+If you’re looking to rebuild credit, first come to terms with the fact that there is no such thing as a quick credit fix, and how long it will take to fix yours depends on why your credit score is low in the first place.
+For example, building credit takes a lot longer for someone who has defaulted on loans than someone who has just missed a payment or two.

 2. Reduce Your Credit Utilization Ratio

-Another important factor in your credit score is your credit card utilization, which translates into your balance-to-limit ratio.
-If that credit card debt, or ratio, is too high, it could hurt you.
-So pay off your credit card balances and try to pay the balance in full every month as this can also help in repairing credit.
+Another important credit score factor is your credit card utilization, which translates into your balance-to-limit ratio.
+If that credit card debt, or ratio, is too high, it could hurt your credit score, so pay off your credit card balances in full each month.
+Responsible credit card usage can go a long way toward repairing credit.

-A credit builder is a small loan some credit unions and banks offer that’s designed to help you either establish new credit or repair your credit.
-Obviously, if you choose this option, you’ll know to make your loan payments on time every time, because that’s what will boost your credit score.
-But the catch is, to protect the lender, you don’t get access to the loan money until you’ve fully paid for it.
+Some credit unions and banks offer these small loans designed to help you establish new credit or repair your credit.
+If you choose this option you must make your loan payments on time every time, because that’s what will boost your credit score.

-For example, Republic Bank offers a loan from $500 to $1,500 with 12-, 18- or 24-month terms.
-The bank puts the amount of money you borrow in a certificate of deposit, which earns you interest.
-You make your monthly loan payments in a timely manner, of course, and when you’ve paid off the loan you can either withdraw your funds or leave them invested in a CD.
+To give you an idea of what a credit builder loan is all about, Republic Bank offers loans from $500 to $1,500 with 12-, 18- or 24-month terms.
+The bank puts the amount of money you borrow in a CD that earns you interest.
+When you’ve paid off the loan you can either withdraw your funds or leave them invested in the CD.
 This credit builder program can help you improve your credit score in just 12 months, according to Republic Bank.

 4. Get a Secured Credit Card

-You simply can’t fix credit overnight.
-It probably took you a while to develop bad credit, so figure on it taking you a while to fix it.
-Repairing your credit takes time and energy, but considering how important good credit is in our society, if you do take the steps to improve your credit score, it will be time and energy well spent.
+You can’t fix credit overnight.
+It probably took you a while to develop bad credit, so rebuilding your credit will take time and energy, but considering how important good credit is in our society, if you do take the steps to improve your credit score, it will be time and energy well spent.